Garden waste collections FAQs

 I don't have a lot of garden waste.
 Can I share a garden waste bin with one of my neighbours?

 Yes, you can share your garden waste bin, however we accept no responsibility for personal agreements made between neighbours.
-We will need the address of one of the properties to log on our system when payment is made.
+We will need the address of one of the properties to log on our system when payment is made and this is the property we will communicate with about the service.
 That same address will need to be written on the sticker to be attached to the bin and the bin must be placed outside the property which has subscribed to the service.

 Why do I need a sticker/my address on the garden waste bin?